 Lakeshore Video Podcast Featuring Paige Kennedy Photography

 This conversation wasn’t just about cameras and presets.
-It was about risk, pricing, personal branding, social media strategy, and what it takes to move from “side hustle” to sustainable creative business.
+We delved into risk, pricing, personal branding, social media strategy, and what it takes to transition from a “side hustle” to a sustainable creative business.

 From Hobbyist to Professional Photographer